lalitVerma2003/Telegram_Api/README.md

 2. **Set `TELEGRAM_BOT_TOKEN`**: Add this token to your `.env` file.

-3. **Run the Bot Script (Optional/If separate)**: If your bot logic runs as a separate script or webhook, ensure it's running and configured to communicate with your Django application for storing user data.

- * If your bot's `/start` command handler is part of your Django application (e.g., via webhooks), ensure your Django application is accessible to Telegram (e.g., using ngrok for local development).
+3. **Run the Bot Script**: Ensure your `telegram_bot.py` script (or equivalent) is running as described in the [How to Run Locally](#run-telegram-bot-script) section.
+If your bot's `/start` command handler is part of your Django application (e.g., via webhooks), ensure your Django application is accessible to Telegram (e.g., using ngrok for local development).

 When a user sends the `/start` command to your Telegram bot, the bot will collect their Telegram username and store it in your Django database.